Meigs Syndrome

 Chest radiography confirms pleural effusion.

-CT scanning confirms ascites and ovarian, uterine, fallopian tube, or broad ligament mass.
+Computed tomography (CT) scanning of the abdomen and pelvis confirms ascites and the presence of an ovarian, uterine, fallopian tube, or broad ligament mass.

 No signs of distant metastasis are observed.